Tobias Gulliksen

-Tobias Fjeld Gulliksen (born 9 July 2003) is a Norwegian professional footballer who plays as a winger or midfielder for SK Rapid Wien.
+Tobias Fjeld Gulliksen (born 9 July 2003) is a Norwegian professional footballer who plays as a winger or midfielder for Turkish club Kocaelispor, on loan from SK Rapid Wien.

 Joining Strømsgodset's youth setup in 2015 from Konnerud IL, he represented Norway as a youth international for the first time in 2018.
 In 2019 he and his older brother Mathias signed professional contracts with Strømsgodset, albeit with a place in the B team squad.
 Tobias Fjeld Gulliksen prolonged his contract in late 2019, while also being benched for the senior team and playing friendly matches.
 He made his league debut in June 2020 against Aalesund.

 In September 2022, he was convicted of speeding, having driven 148 km/h in a 70 km/h zone.
 He was sentenced to 21 days in prison.

 On 21 July 2023, Eliteserien club Bodø/Glimt announced the signing of Gulliksen on a four-year contract.

 On 23 February 2024, the Swedish club Djurgården announced the signing of Gulliksen from Bodø/Glimt.

 On 2 September 2025, Gulliksen left Djurgården for Austrian club, SK Rapid Wien on a four-year contract.
 Estimated price of the transfer is around 4 million euro.